cwrc/tech_documentation/README.md

 ### REST APIs

+#### General
-How to access via the Islandora Rest API - https://github.com/discoverygarden/islandora_rest/blob/7.x/README.md
+How to access Fedora objects via the Islandora Rest API - https://github.com/discoverygarden/islandora_rest/blob/7.x/README.md

 Definitions:
 * PID: persistent identifier - FedoraCommons identifier for an object and part of the URI (commons.cwrc.ca/{PID} where {PID} is replaced with the object's PID

 * DSID: datastream ID - FedoraCommons datastream identifier

-#### Pseudocode
+##### Pseudocode - general usage of the REST API

 * setup authentication to a CWRC server
   * The following describes the basics to setup a session via cookies (only required if extractor is running outside of Drupal (e.g., microservice or batch job) and items are not publicly visable - in the following section of this [GitHub Documentation](https://github.com/cwrc/tech_documentation#authentication-against-apis)